czietz/linpack-atari/README.md

 ## Results

 Note that to some degree the results depend on the compiler that is used and on its options.
-All subsequent results were obtained with the binary of the *C version* of the benchmark (`linpack.tos`) in this repository, with double precision and using the default array size (200) when prompted.
+All subsequent results were obtained with the binary of the *C version* of the benchmark (`linpack.tos`) in this repository, with double precision and using the default array size when prompted (200, which results in a n=100x100 matrix to be solved).

 System | Result in kFLOPS | Remarks
 --- | ---: | ---